40tude/py-flashcards/static/md/01_fs_python.md

-Question : PYTHON - Which method is used to initialize the attributes of a class in Python?
+Question : PYTHON - Classes - Which method is used to initialize the attributes of a class in Python?
 Answer  :

 #### Code snippet